AZSTARYS® is available at your local pharmacy — see savings offer for eligible patients

 Other people notice that I have a hard time staying engaged in conversations and activities.

 The symptoms are there from morning to evening.
-Isn't there one medicine that works throughout the day?

 Which parts of